OMAHA’S HOME FOR THE HOLIDAYS

 While Union Pacific employees still harvest today’s tree, they haven’t had to travel nearly as far, as the museum’s tree is donated by a local family.
 Each summer we send out a call to Omaha area residents for tree nominations.
 Trees must meet a number of criteria to be considered.
 Durham staff then scout out each nomination, narrowing it down until the official tree is chosen!

-Archive photos shown are from The Durham Museum Photo Archive, or shown courtesy of Union Pacific Museum
+Photo courtesy of Union Pacific Museum